FrancisBanville/ms_interpreting_probabilities/README.md

 >
 > Both sampling techniques assume independence between interactions, which might
 > not hold true in reality.
 Covariation among interactions could exist even if
 > we do not explicitly condition interactions on others.
-For example, an
+For example, the
-> interaction between two taxa could be more probable when another interaction
+> probability that two taxa interact could change with the realization of
+> another interaction or the presence or abundance of other taxa
-> occurs.
-The consequences of this assumption of independence on the prediction
+> [@Pilosof2017Multilayer; @Kefi2012More].
+The consequences of this assumption
-> of network structure have yet to be empirically examined.
-Sampling whole
+> of independence on the prediction of network structure have yet to be
-> networks (or graphs) instead of pairwise interactions may eliminate the need
+> empirically examined.
+Sampling whole networks (or graphs) instead of pairwise
-> for this assumption of independence [@Battiston2020Networks].
+> interactions may eliminate the need for this assumption of independence
+> [@Battiston2020Networks].

 # Future perspectives